Advertising copywriter

 - The work may be challenging and highly pressurised, but it can also be exciting and rewarding.

-- Dynamic, fast-paced creative industries attract a young workforce, and ageism is rife.
+- Creative industries tend to attract a young workforce, and ageism can be an issue.

 - Many agencies have a high turnover of staff, with creatives frequently moving to different employers to progress their careers.